The next VSecM Contributor Sync will be on…

 To persist secrets, VSecM Safe needs a way to generate and securely store

-keys that are utilized for decrypting and
+the initial cryptographic keys that are utilized for decrypting and encrypting

-Go SDK. - After generation, the keys are stored in a Kubernetes
+the secrets, respectively.
+After generation, the keys are stored in a Kubernetes

 Secret